deepskystacker/DSS/Installers/README.txt

 29. Bug fix: Saving the intermediate calibrated image in de-Bayered format resulted in a corrupt file.

 30. The comet position interpolation code has been re-written by Martin Toeltsch (thank you Martin).
+Now you need only to:

+    o Mark the position of the centre of the comet in 2 lightframes with a large temporal distance (ideally the first and the last lightframe in chronological order).

+    o Marking the comet centre in additional light frames can potentially improve the results.

 Welcome to DeepSkyStacker 5.1.3
 ===============================